 Corporate dropout Susan Nye writes about food, family, green living and small business for magazines throughout New England.
 She blogs about food on Around the Table and records the year in pictures on Susan Nye 365.
 Susan is the woman behind the camera taking seasonal photographs for the Live to Write – Write to Live postcard header.

-Lisa J. Jackson is a business writer and blogger, communications director for a non-profit, regional journalist, feature writer, and an independent editor.
+Lisa J. Jackson is a business writer and blogger, communications director for a NH LinkedIn Networking group with over 5,200 members; regional journalist; feature writer; and an independent editor.
 She is passionate about working with individuals and businesses wanting to put their best words forward.

 She loves writing about anything related to do with New England (particularly New Hampshire) and enjoying life on her terms.
-You can follow her on Twitter, friend her on Facebook to meet other writers (include a note with the friend request), connect with her on LinkedIn or Biznik, or check out her web site, lisajjackson.com.
+You can follow her on Twitter or Facebook, connect with her on LinkedIn, or check out her web site, writeyourwaynh.org.

 She writes fiction as Lisa Haselton and has an award-winning blog for book reviews and author interviews.
 She is also on the staff of The Writer’s Chatroom, a 5-time recipient of Writer’s Digest 101 Best Websites for Writers, where she gets to chat with writing professionals on a weekly basis — and you can too!

-During her 20+ years in the corporate world, she obtained her MBA and an MA in writing.
+During her 20+ years in the corporate world, she obtained her MBA and then an MA in writing.
 She is currently a member of the mystery writers and readers organization, Sisters in Crime, and is part of the national membership committee.
-She is also a member and board member of Sisters in Crime New England.
-A lot of joy comes from being a volunteer big sister through Big Brothers Big Sisters.
+She is also a member and board member of Sisters in Crime New England and the New England Crime Bake conference for mystery writers and readers.

 I’m Wendy Thomas and am a freelance writer and Instructional Design Consultant for High-Tech Businesses.
 Located in Southern New Hampshire, I have over 25 years experience in the High-tech field as a Technical Writer/Instructional Designer.
 These days I spend my time writing articles, blogging at Simple Thrift, Savvy B2B Marketing, and here at Live to Write, Write to Live.
 I’m also working on a fowl manuscript.